gungho0619/JS-questions/README.md

 Both the `changeAge` and `changeAgeAndName` functions have a default parameter, namely a _newly_ created object `{ ...person }`.
 This object has copies of all the key/values in the `person` object.

 First, we invoke the `changeAge` function and pass the `person` object as its argument.
-This function increases the value of the `age` property by 1. `person` is now `{ name: "Lydia", age: 22 }`.
+This function increases the value of the `age` property by 1. `person` is now `{ name: "John", age: 22 }`.

 Then, we invoke the `changeAgeAndName` function, however we don't pass a parameter.
 Instead, the value of `x` is equal to a _new_ object: `{ ...person }`.
-Since it's a new object, it doesn't affect the values of the properties on the `person` object. `person` is still equal to `{ name: "Lydia", age: 22 }`.
+Since it's a new object, it doesn't affect the values of the properties on the `person` object. `person` is still equal to `{ name: "John", age: 22 }`.

 </p>
 </details>